 SSProtect operates with a tiny software component that runs on your host computer, moving sensitive operations to the cloud as you protect and manage content.
 This isolates operations from host malware, complicating attacker's tasks while minimizing impact to you.

 SSProtect :Email is an Add-In for Microsoft Outlook that applies protection to email message content.
-The Add-In does not carry out core security tasks, since Outlook is not well-suited for such operation.
-Instead, the Add-In uses SSProtect :Expand to securely transfer data to/ from the :Foundation Client that in turn coordinates operations with the cloud - all with very little impact to you (and a lot to an attacker).
+The Add-In does not carry out core security tasks since Outlook is not well-suited for such operation.
+Instead, the Add-In uses SSProtect :Expand to securely transfer data to/ from the locally installed :Foundation Client that coordinates operations with KODiAC Cloud Services.

 Install the :Foundation Client

 The :Foundation Client, often referred to as SSProtect, is the host-based application that runs in the background servicing data protection requests.
 It manages your Account and subsequent :Email configuration.
 To Install the :Foundation Client:

 - Open a browser and navigate to https://definisec.com/downloads.html